Rickmsd/namemaker/README.md

 `add_to_history(name_s)`:  Adds the input name or collection of names to the NameSet’s history.

+`link_histories(*other_name_sets)`:  (New in version 1.1) Links the history of the NameSet to the histories of all the other_name_sets.
+Adding names to the history of one will add them to all the linked histories.
+This is useful if you have several NameSets that might generate similar names, but don't want any repeated names within the group.
+This method breaks any existing linked histories in the NameSet and the other_name_sets.

+`unlink_history()`:  (New in version 1.1) Breaks any linked histories that the NameSet might have, without breaking the links among other NameSets in the linked group.

 # Warnings
 Namemaker uses a few custom warnings to avoid interfering with any warning filters you've set up in your own code.